 In July 2003, Huawei established their handset department.

-By July 2004, Huawei removed the contested code, manuals and command-line interfaces and the patent infringement case with Cisco Systems was subsequently settled out of court.
+By July 2004, Huawei removed the contested code, manuals and command-line interfaces and the case was subsequently settled out of court.
 As part of the settlement Huawei admitted that it had copied some of Cisco's router software.

 At the 2004 Supercomm tech conference in Chicago, a Huawei employee allegedly opened up the networking equipment of other companies to photograph the circuit boards.

-In 2004, Brian Shields, former chief security officer at Nortel, said that his company was compromised by Chinese hackers, leading to access of executive credentials and takeover of entire computers.
-Shields believes that Huawei was a beneficiary of the hack, even though not directly involved.
-Documents taken included product roadmaps, sales proposals, and technical papers.
+In 2004, Brian Shields, former chief security officer at Nortel, said that his company was compromised in 2004 by Chinese hackers; executive credentials were accessed remotely, and entire computers were taken over.
+Shields does not believe Huawei was directly involved but thinks that Huawei was a beneficiary of the hack.

 In 2004, Huawei shipped their first phone, the C300.